srvaroa/srvaroa.github.io/_posts/2016-07-25-jvm-tenuring-threshold.md

 in Stack Overflow.
-GC features and its many knobs are profusely documented (search adaptive policy, tenuring threshold..) but asking too many questions inevitably leads to hitting the confines of the proverbial black block.
+GC features and its many knobs are profusely documented (search adaptive policy, tenuring threshold..) but asking too many questions inevitably leads to hitting the confines of the proverbial black box.
 Yeah, tenuring thresholds are dynamic.. but how, why and when do they change?

 Luckily, the [JVM